deartc/FitBitLit/README.md

 1.Excel data files
-Excel data file that was cleaned missing data
+Excel data file that was cleaned
+A. missing data
-NAN values
+B. NAN values
+C. Data head of relevant data summary

-B.Kagle file
+Kagle file
-Location of exercise
+A. iloc Location of exercise in file

-Calculate calories of  exercises with exercise location and weight
+B. Calculate calories of four  exercisers with different exercise location  and weight on Kaggle

- C.Matplotlib to create charts/graphs of data.

 Category 3: Data Display